Genealogy Images of History

 FRINK, Maurice - 1850 - 1880 - Colorado - Western History Expert of story about Martha Maxwell, entitled "Lady Hunter on the Platte", first lady hunter of the pioneer west.
 This is her story as published in this rare and complete western magazine.

-FRIPP, Thomas Charles Fripp's brother mentioned in "Ho, for the Klondike!", by Paul Hogarth.
+FRIPP, Thomas Charles Fripp's brother mentioned in "Ho, for the Klondike!", by Paul Hogarth

 FRISCH, Frank * - 1922 - Star infielder of the Giants sliding to the base in a practice game at the San Antonio training camp in article entitled BASEBALL PLAYERS IN TRAINING at as saved from this old American pictorial magazine.